oracle/pgql-lang/pages/pgql-1.3-spec.md

 Above, `financial_transactions` is the name of the graph.
 The graph has three vertex tables: `Accounts`, `Persons` and `Companies`.
-The graph also has three edges tables: `Transactions`, `PersonOwnerOfAccount` and `CompanyOwnerOfAccount`.
+The graph also has three edge tables: `Transactions`, `PersonOwnerOfAccount` and `CompanyOwnerOfAccount`.

-Underlying foreign keys are used to establish the connections between vertices and edges.
+Underlying foreign keys are used to establish the connections between the two endpoints of the edges and the corresponding vertices.
+Note that the "source" of an edge is the vertex where the edge points _from_ while the "destination" of an edge is the vertex where the edge point _to_.

-If foreign keys cannot be used or are not present, keys can be manually provided.
+If foreign keys cannot be used or are not present, the necessary keys can be defined as part of the `CREATE PROPERTY GRAPH` statement.
 Labels and properties can also be defined, all of which is explained in more detail in the next sections.

 ### Vertex tables